'Would things be easier if there was a right way? Honey, there is no right way'

 It was Lilianna's day off between sessions with Vendetta.
 She had finished all her reports on the case and sent them to her supervisor in the Federal Bureau.
 However, she was still not settled for a day of relaxation.

 Lilianna paced back and forth in her bedroom.
 She nervously looked at the door, and then towards the crates of books that sat in the corner of the space.
-She had finished reading every book she owned as of last week and had reread her favorites more than once since she had gone through the collection.
+She had finished reading every book she owned as of last week and had reread her favourites more than once since she had gone through the collection.
 She was desperate for new reading material, she needed to leave the house and got to the closest bookstore before she went mad.

 The only problem was getting Mikale to say yes.
 She had been grounded and stripped of her freedom to obtain books when needed.
 All she really had to do was ask him to take her, but her anxiety and fear of the criminals made the situation seem like mission impossible.